Lazarus-org/dj-data-generator/README.md

 **Default**: ``[]`` (empty list)

 **Description**: Specifies a list of app labels that should be excluded when running the `generate_data` command.
-If certain apps should not be considered for audience generation, list them here.
+If certain apps should not be considered for data generation, list them here.
 For example:

 ```python